SteveDunn/Vogen/README.md

 `dotnet add package Vogen`

-When added to your project, the **source generator** generates the wrappers for your primitives and the **code analyser** will let you know if you try to create invalid Value Objects.
+When added to your project, the **source generator** generates the wrappers for your primitives and the **code analyser** will let you know if you try to create invalid value objects.

 ## Usage